These days, I feel like my children, a middle schooler and two high schoolers: I have to read certain books by certain days.

 Each of them had to read certain books over Passover break, and I had to nag them to read their daily page allotments.
-Nevertheless, I myself let reading deadlines come dangerously close while I read what I want to read, all the time calculating how many days are left on the book I have to read, and how many pages that amounts to per day.
+Nevertheless, I myself let reading deadlines come dangerously close while I read what I wanted to read, all the time calculating how many days are left on the book I have to read, and how many pages that amounts to per day.

-And why am I in that situation in the first place, when I’m not in school, college or graduate school?
+And why am I in that situation in the first place?
+I’m not in school, college or graduate school.
 Shouldn’t one be able to leave that having-to-read-a-book-by-a-certain-date behind as an adult?
 Or is some of that pressure inherent to reading?

-Surely it’s not only to read and discuss, with others, books we like.
-Surely, there are often books on the agenda that we don’t like, and wouldn’t read if we didn’t have to?
+Surely it’s not only to read and discuss books we like with others.
+Surely, there are often books on the agenda that we don’t like.
+Books we wouldn’t read if we didn’t have to?

 To be able to say, I have read this, and I have read that?
 We join book clubs, take classes, or in my case, take on writing book reviews and teaching a class for which I have to read a book per month that my students decide on.

 I wish all the time that I could be reading something else from the ever-growing stack of books I want to read.
-But then again I appreciate that I otherwise wouldn’t read one of those assigned books.
-Perhaps I will continue to have to look at this having to read a book as “education.”
-I kept telling myself that when, during my first MFA semester, I had to plow through the 1,000 pages of Normal Mailer’s The Executioner’s Song.
+But then again, I appreciate that I otherwise wouldn’t read one of those assigned books.
+Perhaps I will continue to have to look at this having-to-read-a-book as “education.”
+I kept telling myself that, during my first MFA semester, I had to plow through the 1,000 pages of Normal Mailer’s The Executioner’s Song.

 Thanks to that having-to-read experience, I can now wax smartly about that book, but I certainly would not have read it, had it not been for an assignment and a deadline.